Soft Polish crepes or Nalesniki filled with a smooth, sweet and delicious quark cheese filling.

 - I never add sugar to the batter.
 I always fill part of the crepes with ham and cheese and sometimes with another savory filling, so the sugar would not be suitable in this case.
 And, when eating sweet pancakes, you already have the sugar in the filling.

 - Quark with about 20% fat.
 You can use low-fat quark as well, but in this case, I prefer the medium one.
-It is dessert after all. 🙂
+It is dessert, after all. 🙂 And if you like quark, try these Fluffy Quark Muffins.

 - Two egg yolks.
 As the egg yolks will remain raw in the filling, it is preferable to use pasteurized eggs just to be on the safe side.